ehrpg/qstar/docs/settings/stalker/perks.md

 ### Wastelander II

-The RAD resistance becomes 10 and **does** stack with any other bonuses such as form suits or artifacts.
+The RAD resistance becomes 10 and stacks with any other bonuses such as form suits or artifacts.

 **Price**: 1 500 RU